Japan

 english?

 Tokyo is a fast-paced modern metropolis that still embraces its traditional roots.
 The crowds are orderly, even when you expect it to be chaos.
-The Shibuya scramble crossing is one example, a sea of people, looks chaotic, but it’s controlled and organised.
-Everyone looks neat and well dressed, even the cab & bus drivers wear suits, you’ll often see them on the side of the road cleaning their cabs.
+The Shibuya scramble crossing is one example - a sea of people, looks chaotic at first glance, but walking through it, it feels controlled and organised.
+Everyone looks neat and well dressed, even taxi and bus drivers wear suits, you’ll often see them on the side of the road cleaning their taxis.

-It’s a friendly atmosphere, with many signs in both english & japanese.
-With plenty gardens to retreat to when needed, there are volunteer guides readily to give insight on the surrounding area and events being held in the gardens.
+It’s a friendly atmosphere, with many signs in both English and Japanese.
+With plenty gardens to retreat to when needed, there are volunteer guides readily available to give insights on the surrounding area and events being held in the gardens.

 When the sun sets and the neon signs light up, Tokyo’s nightlife begins.
-Scenes of japanese ”salarymen” drinking & eating, loud chatter and laughter can be heard from afar.
+Scenes of Japanese ”salarymen” drinking and eating, loud chatter and laughter can be heard from afar.

-Every district has it’s own quirks, but rich with history & culture, Tokyo has a neighbourhood for everyone.
+Every district has its own quirks, rich with history and culture, Tokyo has a neighbourhood for everyone.

 Tokyo is a walking city,